CESARBR/knot-cloud-websocket/README.md

 ## Quickstart

-`KNoTCloudWebSocket` connects to &lt;protocol&gt;://&lt;hostname&gt;:&lt;port&gt; using the UUID and token as credentials, respectively.
+`KNoTCloudWebSocket` connects to &lt;protocol&gt;://&lt;hostname&gt;:&lt;port&gt; using ID and token as credentials.
 Replace this address with your protocol adapter instance and the credentials with valid ones.

 ```javascript
 const KNoTCloudWebSocket = require('@cesarbr/knot-cloud-websocket');